dtao/PhilosopherDeveloper/source/posts/introducing-lazy-js.markdown

   .each(function(x) { console.log(x); });
 ```

-Maybe that's a bit noisy--I just wanted to have a full example program--so I'll focus on just the `map`, `filter`, and `take` parts.
+Maybe that's a bit noisy---I just wanted to have a full example program---so I'll focus on just the `map`, `filter`, and `take` parts.

 As I said earlier, each function in Lazy.js accepts another function and then creates an object to store it.
-So the result of `map` is an object--a `MappedSequence`--that stores its argument and exposes the same API as the object originally returned by `Lazy(array)`.
+So the result of `map` is an object---a `MappedSequence`--that stores its argument and exposes the same API as the object originally returned by `Lazy(array)`.

     MappedSequence(mapFn)

 This object is then the "parent" of any objects *it* creates.
-The result of `filter`, then--a `FilteredSequence`--holds a reference to the mapped sequence as well as its  filtering function:
+The result of `filter`, then---a `FilteredSequence`--holds a reference to the mapped sequence as well as its  filtering function:

     MappedSequence(mapFn)
       FilteredSequence(filterFn)